g1raffi/doc/content/kubernetes/chaos-engineering/litmus/blog/litmus-blog.md

 ![Chaos Scenario Edit 1](https://github.com/g1raffi/doc/blob/master/content/kubernetes/chaos-engineering/litmus/blog/edit-scenario.png?raw=true)

 After defining the selector you will have to define a probe, which will verify the state of the applicaiton.
-In this case we will simply define a probe which sends a HTTP GET request to `http://example:5000/` and expects the return code to be equal `200`:
+In this case we will simply define a probe which sends a HTTP GET request to `http://example:5000/` (which is our service we created) and expects the return code to be equal `200`:

 ![Chaos Scenario Probe](https://github.com/g1raffi/doc/blob/master/content/kubernetes/chaos-engineering/litmus/blog/edit-probe.png?raw=true)